-- Firewall Log of connection attempts that were allowed or blocked by the Firewall.
-Click the '+' button to view details such as IP / Port / MAC address of the source and destination, the connection protocol and more. - Webserver List of web pages and elements that passed through the URL filter.
-See Configuring URL and Content Filtering for more details on configuring the URL filter. - SSLVPN Displays events relevant to SSL VPN connections. - Intrusion detection Displays events generated by the Intrusion Detection System (IDS) service. - Web proxy Displays events generated by the HTTP/HTTPS Proxy services. - System Shows events generated by changes to firewall settings and network configuration.
+- DHCP Events from the DHCP server module of Dome Firewall.
+This includes assignment of fixed and dynamic IP addresses to devices in different internal network zones. - Firewall Log of connection attempts that were allowed or blocked by the firewall.
+Click the '+' button at the right of a log entry to view the source and destination addresses, the connection protocol and more. - SSLVPN Events relevant to SSL VPN connections. - Intrusion detection Events generated by the intrusion detection system (IDS) service. - Web proxy Events generated by the HTTP/HTTPS proxy services. - System Access Record of user logins to the firewall.